AchourOussama/Design-Patterns-SOLID/README.md

 ### 5. Dependency Inversion Principle (DIP)
 - **Definition**: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

+## How this is organized ..

+For each design principle, we present an example demonstrating a version of the code that violates the principle, followed by a refactored version that adheres to the principle.

+In addition to these examples, an exercise is provided to help the learner practice identifying issues related to the lack of adherence to the principle.
+A solution is then provided following the exercise.

+*Note:* the solution are a personal try for solving the problem .
+Other solutions could exist !